ewernqvi/mvc_rest_demo/README.md

 3. Images

 I will demonstrate typical flows using CURL, it is then up to the MVC client developer to use this for input for the XHR-requests from the browser.

+Please note that windows user need to install a git client with curl built-in, since curl is not natively available in windows.

 ## Installation
 To get the server to run on your local system you must install some dependencies